Native vs. Invasive Plants: How to Identify, Compare & Restore Biodiversity

 Keep a biodiversity journal.
 Track pollinator visits.
 Notice seasonal changes.
 Restoration begins with observation.

-Native flower Supporting Biodiversity in an eco-friendly garden
+Native flower supporting biodiversity in an eco-friendly garden

 Why This Matters for Sustainable Solutions